jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I'm serious, open these apps up, please.
 Come back when you're done.

-Isn't it cool that within a few seconds, you can chat with friends, get live TV, and receive pin-point directions?
+Isn't it cool that within a few seconds, you can chat with friends, see what's trending, and receive pin-point directions?
 Even as society is under quarantine, you have these very powerful levers of power at your disposal.
 I mean, can you even imagine writing directions on a napkin.
-What about driving back and forth to Blockbuster every time your family watches a single movie?
+What about driving back and forth to Blockbuster (twice) every time your family watches a single movie?

 Of course not.
 This isn't 1990.

 Now get your medical records ready.
-Next up, get your health metrics like weight, heart rate, temperature, and sleep cycles from your FitBit or Apple Watch.
+Next up, get your health metrics like weight, heart rate, temperature, and sleep cycles.
 Excellent, now let's evaluate your risk factor to Covid-19 by comparing your statistics to the records of those unlucky people who got sick, especially the ones who are seriously ill.

 What characteristics like blood types, genetics, lifestyles is this new disease targetting?